SebastijanKokai/ECommerceOfflineFirst/README.md

 # ECommerceOfflineFirst

-A e-commerce demo app built with **Jetpack Compose**, showcasing clean architecture, offline-first support, and adaptive UI for both phones and tablets.
+An e-commerce demo app built with **Jetpack Compose**, showcasing clean architecture, offline-first support, and adaptive UI for both phones and tablets.

 ## 📱 Features